obophenotype/developmental-stage-ontologies/README.md

 ### Namespaces

 All species-specific developmental stage ontologies developed as part of this project are present in the [src folder](src/), each in a subdirectory.
-The nomanclature for naming these ontologies is: first letter of genus name + three first letters of species name + 'dv' suffix.
+The nomenclature for naming these ontologies is: first letter of genus name + three first letters of species name + 'dv' suffix.
 For example, for Homo sapiens, the corresponding namespace is hsapdv, and files related to this ontology are present in [src/hsapdv/](src/hsapdv/).

 ### Source files